SaschaWirtz/DungeonGame/README.md

 It should contain the author, last edit timestamp and the last editors name.

 ## Git
-* Mathods with open changes or implementations should be commented before pushing the last commmit.
+* Methods with open changes or implementations should be commented before pushing the last commit.
 * For every new functionality there should be a new branch to work on.